 The hard truth is the lottery is not your path to retirement.

-It does not get you to financial freedom or independence.
-It won't get you on the road to financial wellness either.
+It does not get you to financial independence or freedom.
+It won’t get you on the road to financial wellness either.
 Other money experts will wave their fingers and tell you absolutely no to lotteries.
-But I won't chastise you though.
+But I won’t chastise you though.
 In my view, playing the lottery is similar to spending money on any other discretionary item.

 Do you have the money?
 Are you okay with spending money on a lottery ticket than a movie ticket?
 It’s a spending choice you make.